Skip to Content

 You might think I’m crazy, but I actually love this cake year-round.
 Thanks to canned pumpkin, it’s something you really can whip up whenever the mood strikes, be it April or October.

-There’s no shame in reveling in pumpkin and pecans when the temperature is above 55°F. I certainly make pumpkin bread and pumpkin pecan bars outside of the fall – just add this cake to that mix!
+There’s no shame in reveling in pumpkin and pecans when the temperature is above 55°F. I certainly make pumpkin bread and pumpkin pecan bars outside of the fall – just add this cake to that list!

 Nana always made her Pumpkin Crunch Cakes with a mix, and I have to tell you, cake mixes have come a long way since I was a little kid baking in Nana’s kitchen.
 I love the fact that I find mixes now without all the artificial stuff.